aymen54/maze-runner-server/README.md

 The *you* in this task is the maze runner client, which tries to find the exit.
 The only way to know where it can go next is the maze runner service.
 The service returns information about moves within the maze for adjacent squares.
 With this information the client is able to find its way out of the maze.

-Write a program, that will interact as a client with the provided server to find a path from starting position to the exit of the maze.
+Write a program (in the language of your choice), that will interact as a REST API client with the provided server in order to find a path from the starting position of the maze to its exit.
-Your program should take two command line parameters `code` (maze code) and `url` (URL to maze service) and print the path.
+Your program should take two command line parameters: `code` (maze code) and `url` (URL to maze service) and print the path.

-Remember to create a "production ready" application.
-Clients should make use of:

-- logging,
-- correct exception handling,
-- unit tests.

 ### Notes
 - It is guaranteed that the maze contains one starting position and one exit, respectively.

 - The maze consists of the following characters:
   - `.` field
   - `#` wall
   - `@` starting position
   - `x` exit

-- You should implement a REST API client, which will query the provided service and print a path, which leads from starting position to the exit.
+- Remember to create a "production ready" application.
+Clients should make use of:
+  - logging,
+  - correct exception handling,
+  - unit tests.

 - The REST API Swagger documentation is available at `/swagger-ui`, i.e. `http://localhost:8080/swagger-ui`.

 ## Service